 Children who bring their lunch from home are also allowed to purchase milk or other items.
-Lunch money should be given directly to the food service worker in the cafeteria.
+Lunch money should be given to the student's classroom teacher to be added to their lunch account.

 Depending on the size of your family and your income, your family may be eligible for free or reduced price meals.
 Applications for the free/reduced lunch program are available in each school office and only need to be filled out per family.
 A student may not accumulate more than 10 unpaid meal charges.
 Students are not allowed to charge Ala Carte items.
-If a student has a negative balance, an alternate lunch will be provided as a regular lunch choice, at a reduced price.
+If a student has a negative balance, an alternate lunch may be provided as a regular lunch choice, at a reduced price.

-Only prepaid food deliveries will be allowed for grades 6-12 for drop off, in the school office.
-Only grades K-8 may have parents or guardians eat lunch with a student.
+K-5 parents or guardians may have lunch with their student.
 Adults must have the security code for the child in order to eat with the child.
 An alternate location may be provided for lunch with a child, if deemed necessary, by school administration.
 Parents are asked to adhere to cell phone, dress code, and headgear policies of the school, and to use good judgement.
 If necessary, parents may not be allowed to return to eat with students in the future.